Nuitka/Nuitka/README.rst

 .. admonition:: Status

-   The builtin call prediction is considered implemented.
+   The built-in call prediction is considered implemented.
 We can simply during compile time emulate the call and use its result or raised exception.
 But we may not cover all the built-ins there are yet.